AnonOby/Credit_Portfolio_Risk_Analytics_Engine/README.md

 ![Power BI](assets/powerbi_dashboard.png)

+> **Note**: The images above are placeholders.
+Actual charts can be found in `output/figures/` after running the pipeline.

 ---
 <a name="lessons-learned"></a>
 ## 🧪 Lessons Learned

-1. **Data Quality Matters**: 22 footer/summary rows were detected and removed during cleaning - always validate raw data before analysis
+1. **Data Quality Matters**: 22 footer/summary rows were detected and removed during cleaning - always validate raw data before analysis.

-2. **ZIP Code Matching**: Census data uses 5-digit ZIP codes, while Lending Club masks to 3-digit prefix - aggregation by prefix is essential for proper merge
+2. **ZIP Code Matching**: Census data uses 5-digit ZIP codes, while Lending Club masks to 3-digit prefix - aggregation by prefix is essential for proper merge.

-3. **SQL vs Python**: Aggregation queries run 10x faster in PostgreSQL than in-memory pandas for 2M+ records
+3. **SQL vs Python**: Aggregation queries run 10x faster in PostgreSQL than in-memory pandas for 2M+ records.

-4. **Model Interpretability**: For credit risk applications, feature importance and SHAP values are critical for regulatory compliance and stakeholder communication
+4. **Model Interpretability**: For credit risk applications, feature importance and SHAP values are critical for regulatory compliance and stakeholder communication.

+5. **PostgreSQL Type Casting**: Always cast to `numeric` before using `ROUND()` with two arguments to avoid `function round(double precision, integer) does not exist` errors.

 ---
 <a name="limitations-and-future-improvements"></a>